 Nowadays, it’s impossible to imagine a competitive app without allowing users to save favorites or customize content to their liking.
 Indeed, developing functionality for saving some user preferences is a surefire way to make each app journey more personalized.
 If only everything worked as intended.

-As for the bugs we personally encountered while testing user preferences, here are examples of unfortunate scenarios we observed:
+As for the bugs we personally encountered while testing user preferences, here are bugs examples of unfortunate scenarios we observed:

 - Stores / projects marked as favorite / important weren’t highlighted as such